abhishekdbihani/abhishekdbihani.github.io/index.md

 ---

-I am a graduate researcher at the University of Texas at Austin with experience in Data Science, Computer Vision, and Machine / Deep Learning.
-My Ph.D. research focus is on simulating hydrocarbon/CO2 flow in mudrocks through pore network modeling, deep learning aided image analysis, and lattice Boltzmann simulations to reduce risk during petroleum exploration or CO2 sequestration.
-My Master’s research involved investigating gas hydrate deposits in Northern Gulf of Mexico to understand methane migration and accumulation in heterogeneous rocks.
+I am a Computer Vision, Machine / Deep Learning, and Computational fluid flow researcher with a Ph.D. in Petroleum Engineering from the University of Texas at Austin.

+My Ph.D. research focus was on simulating hydrocarbon/CO2 flow in mudrocks through pore network modeling, deep learning aided image analysis, and lattice Boltzmann simulations to reduce risk during petroleum exploration or CO2 sequestration.
+My Master’s research involved investigating gas hydrate deposits in Northern Gulf of Mexico to understand methane migration and accumulation in heterogeneous rocks using petrophysics, thermodynamics and machine learning.

 Before graduate school, I worked as a Reservoir Engineer at Oil India Limited where our team improved oil recovery through reservoir and well-level analysis for 500+ wells using analytics and modeling.
 I completed my Bachelor of Petroleum Engineering from the University of Pune, and I interned at Oil and Natural Gas Corporation of India and Essar Oil Limited in Mumbai during my undergraduate studies.

 I am excited about applying data science techniques and building machine learning models to help analyze complex and huge datasets faster, objectively, and more accurately.
-As a data scientist, I want to extract the maximum possible information from the data available from various sources, so that we can use it to make optimal decisions while guided by expert knowledge.
+I want to extract the maximum possible information from the data available from various sources, so that we can use it to make optimal decisions while guided by expert knowledge.
 I am interested in creating workflows which are cross-domain and have a high impact on the end consumer.

 ---

-## Current Research
+## Ph.D.
+Research

 ---